-- To be given a reasonable opportunity, subject to the discretion of the Title IX Coordinator (or designee), to review evidence directly related to the allegations prior to any final resolution being made, if applicable31 and subject to limitations pursuant to privacy laws (FERPA, etc.), and to be given an opportunity to respond; - To identify individuals with information directly related to the allegations in a Formal Complaint as witnesses and to be given the opportunity to recommend relevant questions to be asked to the other party and witnesses; - To be notified of the appeal process and whether an appeal is available; - To be notified in writing when final results become available; - To have access to published policies regarding Prohibited Conduct and University disciplinary procedures, including the possible range of sanctions/remedies; - To be notified that Respondent is not required to make a statement or otherwise provide information relevant to the investigation.
+- To identify individuals with information directly related to the allegations in a Formal Complaint as witnesses and to be given the opportunity to recommend relevant questions to be asked to the other party and witnesses; - To be notified of the appeal process and whether an appeal is available; - To be notified in writing when final results become available; - To have access to published policies regarding Prohibited Conduct and University disciplinary procedures, including the possible range of sanctions/remedies; - To be notified that Respondent is not required to make a statement or otherwise provide information relevant to the investigation.
 However, the investigation may continue and a decision regarding responsibility may be made based on the available statements and evidence; - To be notified that information and materials the University obtains during its investigation into allegations of Prohibited Conduct may be disclosed to law enforcement or others in response to a valid subpoena.